rlkingston/IPA/README.md

 + phase_determination
 + phase_consensus

 If successful, the program will output a map in directory phase_consensus for inspection and interpretation.
 As with all *ab initio* phase determination methods, the proecdure may generate the true solution or its inverse.
-The correct hand must be determined by inspection.
+The correct hand of the reconstructed image must be determined by inspection.

 # Contact